 Bourama Sidibe’s commitment to Syracuse’s 2017 recruiting class on Monday afternoon came with none of the usual fanfare.
-It was just a staged signing ceremony with Sidibe sitting at a table, flanked by two of his coaches in an empty gym on the spin bikes at his high school – St. Benedict’s Prep in Newark, New Jersey.
+It was just a staged signing ceremony with Sidibe sitting at a table, flanked by two of his coaches in an empty gym at his high school – St. Benedict’s Prep in Newark, New Jersey.
 No circus atmosphere.
 No drama.
 No hat unveiling.
 Not even a Syracuse hat on Sidibe’s head.
 Low key.
 Businesslike.
 Exactly how the soft spoken big man from Bamako, Mali in West Africa wanted it.

 Please don’t get the wrong impression.
 The low-profile nature of the announcement doesn’t make the signing insignificant.
 (And yes, Sidibe has sent a signed National Letter of Intent to Syracuse.)
 It’s crystal clear that Sidibe, his head coach Mark Taylor, and the Orange staff are thrilled he’s heading to SU next year.
 And the 6-foot-10 big man and his coach are very confident he will make a huge impact right away.

 For Sidibe, a very well-spoken and mellow 19-year-old, following in Tyler Ennis’s footsteps from the St. Benedict’s Gray Bees to the Syracuse Orange and playing in a 2-3 zone will feel very familiar.

 “I feel [Syracuse] is a good fit for me because we do a lot of similar things at school here,” said Sidibe.
 “Players [like Ennis] went to Syracuse so they know what’s good there and I can take advantage of the opportunity too.
 The [2-3] zone that we play, they do the same type.
 The way [Syracuse] pressures out of the zone, we do that too and even some of our offense may be the same.
 I’m excited.”